Life in the Residence Halls

 Single rooms are reserved for medical accommodations.
-If you believe you require a single room due to a medical accommodation, visit the Disability Services page to request a housing accommodation.
+If you believe you require a single room due to a medical accommodation, visit the Accessibility Services for Students page to request a housing accommodation.

 If you would like to switch rooms, speak with the professional staff member who oversees your hall.
 They can walk you through the room switch process and your options on campus.

 Alert a staff member immediately, and they will put in a work order for you.